PERSPECTIVE LIVING MAGAZINE

 No one knows what the future of work will look like.
 But 4 Day Week Global’s Andrew Barnes has pointed out that new approaches give businesses opportunity.
 The chance to be innovative, progressive and forward-thinking.
 And, says his business partner Lockhart, it’s time for a shift on behalf of a healthier planet and society.
 Plus a move towards the understanding we now have about workplace well-being.

 “Now more than ever, people are placing importance on how and where they work,” Elliott Smith told us in a similar light.
 His UK-based Love your Employees offers an online marketplace for all things well-being at work.
 He explained: “For some roles, flexible and remote working options are now expected as standard.
 Employees are looking to build better work-life balances without losing out financially.”
-Things are changing it seems, and he added: “Employees will be seeking out companies who are prioritising their mental and physical health.
-This is one of the things that will be the key to remaining competitive in the market,” he added, underlining how the times they are a-changin.
-And most certainly when it comes to the meaning of work.
+Things are changing it seems.
+And he added: “Employees will be seeking out companies who are prioritising their mental and physical health.
+This is one of the things that will be the key to remaining competitive in the market,” he added.

 “The big question in my mind is whether the ‘great resignation’ is just a blip.
 Or whether people will persist in asking more from their work than a pay cheque.
 No matter how generous it is.”